Utah Administrative Code

 (d) be completed while the applicant is under the supervision of a qualified psychologist meeting the requirements under Section R156-61-302d;

-(e) if completed under the supervision of a qualified faculty member who is not an approved psychology training supervisor in accordance with Subsection R156-61-302d, the training may not be credited toward the 4,000 hours of psychology doctoral clinical training;
+(e) if completed under the supervision of a qualified faculty member who is not an approved psychology training supervisor in accordance with Subsection R156-61-302d, the training shall not be credited toward the 4,000 hours of psychology doctoral clinical training;

 (f) be completed as part of a supervised psychology training program as defined in Subsection R156- 61-102(4) that does not exceed: